There are several types of ads that may appear during or next to your videos when you've turned on video monetisation.

 Default ad settings

-To set the default video ad settings for your channel, refer to this article in our Help Centre: Set your default ad formats.
+To set the default video ad types for your channel for new uploads, refer to this article in our Help Centre: Set your default ad formats.

 Ads outside the video player

-Watch feed ads (which include display ads) are ads that appear in the feed of recommended videos below the video player on mobile and next to the video player on desktop.
+Watch feed ads are ads that appear in the feed of recommended videos below the player on mobile and next to the player on computers.
 These types of ads cannot be controlled from within YouTube Studio.

 Also referred to as ad pods, two back-to-back video ads can occur when you turn on skippable or non-skippable ads on your video.
 This kind of ad format is only displayed on longer form video content (at least 5 minutes in length) on the platforms mentioned in the table above.